starzel/buildout/README.txt

 .. warning::

-    It test runs on the same server as production:
+    If test runs on the same server as production:

     In this case you need a different name for the project on test.
 Otherwise one will overwrite the database of the other.
 Because of this the name of the project must **not** be set in ``buildout.cfg`` but in the ``local_*.cfg``-files.